 Any other program or project must be pre-approved by the Volunteer Service Director.
-You should submit a Volunteer Service Pre-approval Request Form form by email.
+You should submit a GBAC Volunteer Service Form fill-in by email.
 Allow adequate time for the form to be processed.

 The pre-approval process is important for the following reasons:

 - Ensures that volunteers are covered by the sponsoring program’s insurance

 - Helps us maintain a comprehensive list of volunteer opportunities